 If you refuse to participate in a blood or breath test, then your license will be suspended for up to one year for the first refusal, and 18 months for the second.
 A second refusal can also be charged as a separate crime by the State.

-Additionally, the State will be allowed to argue to a jury in Court that the reason you refused is because you knew you would fail the test.
+Additionally, the State will be allowed to argue to a jury in court that the reason you refused is that you knew you would fail the test.
 If you’ve been in a situation like this then call a Jacksonville DUI lawyer at the Jax Legal law firm today at 904-398-2212.

 What Are the Penalties?